Geopolitical Event Analyzer

 CommodityDirectionMagnitudeConfidenceMechanismTime Horizon

-Wheatneutral10.80No material transmission channel
+Wheatneutral10.80No material transmission from Arctic/REE dynamics6M

-Soybeansneutral10.80No material transmission channel
+Soybeansneutral10.80No material transmission6M

 Currencies